rkarlsba/OctoPrint-APCUPC/README.md

 * PCs, Macs, generic Linux workstations *or anything else*

 Also, this plugin is NOT intended to support those of you who wish to plug more than one printer into your Raspberry Pi 3B.

+*This list will probably be radically changed in this fork*

 ### APC brand